timbenroeck/guides/snowflake_adls_access_over_privatelink.md

 ## Creating Private Link Endpoints in Snowflake

-Private Link endpoints in Snowflake are used to route traffic securely to ADLS over a private network.
+Private Link endpoints in Snowflake are used to route traffic securely to ADLS over an Azure Private Link connection.
 These endpoints are tightly bound to a hostname and cannot be modified after they are created.

 #### Hostname Options